Restoring the Grand Opera House

 At the interval audiences will have the option of buying a drink at the glamorous new crush bar in the repaired and restored 1980 glass extension on the Great Victoria Street façade, or taking a seat at the beautifully refurbished stalls and circle bars.
 As they walk around the building they will see a plethora of artefacts, pictures and information panels detailing the fascinating history of the Grand Opera House, and will be able to explore the Theatre’s first ever permanent exhibition, sharing the fascinating stories of the people who entertained audiences over the past 125 years.

-Audience facilities throughout the Theatre will have been upgraded too, with more toilets, better access into the auditorium, and an increased number of wheelchair spaces.
-Northern Ireland’s Premier Theatre will reopen its doors in late 2020 as an iconic heritage building that is proud of its 125 years of history, and which is ready to begin writing the story of the next 125 years.
+Audience facilities throughout the Theatre will have been upgraded too, with more toilets, better access into the auditorium, and improved wheelchair spaces.
+Northern Ireland’s Premier Theatre will reopen its doors in Spring 2021 as an iconic heritage building that is proud of its 125 years of history, and which is ready to begin writing the story of the next 125 years.

-Between now and October 2020 we will be bringing you all the news about the restoration and development project, along with pictures, videos and interviews with the experts overseeing the work.
-We will also be giving you details about the exciting events around Northern Ireland that we are planning during 2020 when the theatre is closed, and, of course, news on the most ambitious performance programme ever during a year-long celebration of one of Northern Ireland’s most historic buildings following its grand reopening.
+Between now and March 2021 we will be bringing you all the news about the restoration and development project, along with pictures, videos and interviews with the experts overseeing the work.

 If you haven’t already done so, sign up to our email service here, and follow us on Facebook, Twitter and Instagram to be the first to hear all the restoration news.